-Notwithstanding anything contrary to the General Rules, supplementary examinations will only be available in the following examinable (non-continuous assessment) subjects in this department to students that qualify for them:
+Notwithstanding anything contrary to the General Rules, supplementary examinations will only be available in the following examinable (non-continuous assessment) subjects in this department to students that qualify for them.
+This does not apply to 2021, where all subjects have been temporarily converted to continuous assessment.